vncnz/galdrar/README.md

 ## Notes

-cargo run > log.txt 2>&1 is useful to execute and see logs without break the TUI
+cargo run > log.txt 2>&1 is useful to execute and see logs tailing the file

+## Usage

+- Arrows up and down: scroll text up and down
+- Arrows left and right: subtract/add 1s as time_offset for text highlightning
+- q: exit

 ## TODO
+- Remove loading try for "Voice message" and other titles that are not music
 - Consider autoscroll implementing
 - Consider a shift system on click (for position errors or wrong song version)
 - Evaluate https://www.lyricsify.com as alternative lyrics source